 Taiwan Black Tea

-The Japanese growers succeeded in establishing these tea bushes, and later, after the departure of the Japanese from Taiwan, the Taiwan Tea Research Institute continued the research into determining the most suitable tea bush cultivars for the production of black tea on Taiwan.
+The Japanese growers succeeded in establishing many gardens of specialty tea bushes, and later, after the departure of the Japanese from Taiwan, the Taiwan Tea Research Institute continued research into determining the most suitable tea bush cultivars for the production of black tea on Taiwan.

-Black tea production in Taiwan went into decline for a period, but a resurgence in interest has come about in recent years.
+Black tea production in Taiwan went into decline for a period at the end of the last century, but a resurgence in interest has come about in recent years.
 While Taiwan does not produce large quantities of black tea, we discovered during a visit to this tiny but beautiful region that these teas are very tasty and special, and somewhat unknown even in other parts of Taiwan.

 Black Tea